WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms-data-structures.md

 A __sorting algorithm__ is the method that we determine the sorted order (regardless of individual fields or large satellite data).

+####<a id="abstractdatatype">Abstract Data Type (ADT)</a>

+An __abstract data type__ is a mathematical model for data types, where a data type is defined by its behavior from the point of view of a user of the data, specifically in terms of possible values, possible operations on data of this type, and the behavior of these operations.

+We call these 'abstract' because it gives an implementation independent view, (hiding the details of the implementation).
+For example, we have data types like `int`, `float`, `char` with the knowledge of what values can be assigned and what operations can be performed, but not know the implementation details.

+The issue with Python compared to other programming languages is that in say Java, the naming scheme of a standard data structure is pretty straightforward.
+In Java, there isn't just a `list`; it's either a `LinkedList` or an `ArrayList`.
+In Python, we have a more 'human' naming scheme, meaning we just call it a `list`, but really don't know if this is a linked list or a dynamic array.

 ####<a id="whatisalgorithm">What is an Algorithm?</a>

 So let's take a step back.
 An __algorithm__ is a sequence of steps